 Law enforcement officials must follow certain procedures and protocols when placing a defendant under arrest.
 Failure to follow these procedures, whether that be through failure to give your Miranda warning, follow the chain of evidence, or otherwise, adhere to proper arrest procedures, result in an improper arrest.

 Any unlawfully obtained evidence may not be used against you.
 This could result in the reduction or dismissal of your charges.

 Before police have the authority to stop your vehicle, they need probable cause.
 This means they must believe that someone in the car or the driver has broken the law somehow.
 This may be through something as simple as a broken taillight, speeding, failure to stop, or another traffic violation.

 However, when police do not have probable cause for a DUI, any evidence they may have obtained following this stop could be tossed out at trial against you.

 Contact a Lawyer for a Second Offense DUI in Tampa

-If you want to take control of challenging your second DUI but are not sure where to turn for help, reach out to an experienced Tampa second offense DUI lawyer today.
-Brett Metcalf, Criminal Defense Attorney, P.A., could help you prepare a compelling defense strategy so you can avoid the harsh penalties of a conviction.
+Do you want to take control of challenging your second DUI but, not sure where to turn for help? reach out to an experienced Tampa second offense DUI lawyer today.
+Metcalf Falls, Criminal Defense Attorneys, P.A., could help you prepare a compelling defense strategy so you can avoid the harsh penalties of a conviction.